Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 In this task, you'll connect the ANGLE Framework to the Game Loop.

-1. Open the file **Breakout/SimpleRenderer.h**.
+1. Open the file **SimpleRenderer.h**.
 Delete all of the code in the file.

 1. Copy the code from  **[SimpleRenderer.h](./End/Breakout/SimpleRenderer.h)** and paste it into **SimpleRenderer.h**.

-1. Open the file **Breakout/SimpleRenderer.cpp**.
+1. Open the file **SimpleRenderer.cpp**.
 Delete all of the code in the file.

 1. Copy the code from  **[SimpleRenderer.cpp](./End/Breakout/SimpleRenderer.cpp)** and paste it into **SimpleRenderer.cpp**.